Page Title

 Treatment interruption1

-• Adverse reactions leading to a treatment interruption of TRODELVY occurred in 52% of patients
+• Adverse reactions leading to dose interruption of TRODELVY occurred in 52% of patients

 • The most common adverse reactions leading to dose interruption were neutropenia (27%, including febrile neutropenia in 2%), infection (12%), and acute kidney injury (8%)